-Examining accuracy for each individual happiness value shed additional light on each mode's performance.
-For the random forests algorithms, although accuracy for happiness reports of 0 (i.e., average happiness) was very high (95%, CI = [91% to 98%]) accuracy for happiness reports of -1 and 1 was relatively low (10% and 15%, respectively) and accuracy for -2 and 2 was 0% (see Table S3).
-Neural networks showed somewhat lower accuracy for happiness reports of 0 (78%, CI = [70% to 86%]) but somewhat higher accuracy for happiness reports of -1 and 1 (16% and 21%) and -2 and 2 (3% and 1%; see Table S5).
-This pattern suggests that, compared to random forests, neural networks appeared to better predict values of happiness other than average happiness, but this did not result in an overall greater predictive validity when examining mean accuracy, correlation, and kappa.
-In contrast, support vector machines showed extremely high accuracy for happiness reports of 0 (99%) and near-zero predictive accuracy for all other happiness reports (<3%; see Table S4).
-This pattern suggests that, compared to random forests and neural networks, support vector machines provided little predictive validity aside from consistently predicting that people felt average levels of state happiness.
+Examining accuracy for each individual happiness value shed additional light on each model's performance.
+For the random forests algorithms, although accuracy for happiness reports of 0 (i.e., average happiness) was very high (95%, CI [91%, 98%]) accuracy for happiness reports of -1 and 1 was relatively low (10 and 15%, respectively) and accuracy for -2 and 2 was 0% (see Table 3 of the online supplemental material).
+Neural networks showed somewhat lower accuracy for happiness reports of 0 (78%, CI [70%, 86%]) but somewhat higher accuracy for happiness reports of -1 and 1 (16 and 21%) and -2 and 2 (3 and 1%; see Table 5 of the online supplemental material).
+This pattern suggests that, compared to random forests, neural networks appeared to better predict values of happiness other than average happiness, but this did not result in an overall greater predictive validity when examining mean accuracy, correlation, and k.
+In contrast, support vector machines showed extremely high accuracy for happiness reports of 0 (99%) and near-zero predictive accuracy for all other happiness reports (<3%; see Table 4 of the online supplemental material).
+This pattern suggests that, compared with random forests and neural networks, support vector machines provided little predictive validity aside from consistently predicting that people felt average levels of state happiness.

 Recall that "accuracy" here is defined as when the model predicts the same value of happiness as was given via self-report.

-When accuracy is calculated for a given value of selfreported happiness, it partly reflects the frequency with which the algorithm predicted this value, so high accuracy could be achieved simply by an algorithm that always predicts this value (though this would lead to low accuracy for other values of self-reported happiness).
-Given that 0 was by far the most commonly reported happiness level and was itself reported for over half of the recordings (53%), the high accuracy for this happiness level across all three algorithms could reflect genuine insight provided by the acoustic features (i.e., most people sound about average in terms of happiness at most moments) or it could simply reflect the model frequently predicting the modal happiness level due to the absence of useful distinguishing information (i.e., using base rate information).
+When accuracy is calculated for a given value of self-reported happiness, it partly reflects the frequency with which the algorithm predicted this value, so high accuracy could be achieved simply by an algorithm that always predicts this value (though this would lead to low accuracy for other values of self-reported happiness).
+Given that 0 was by far the most commonly reported happiness level and was itself reported for over half of the recordings (53%), the high accuracy for this happiness level across all three algorithms could reflect genuine insight provided by the acoustic features (i.e., most people sound about average in terms of happiness at most moments) or it could simply reflect the model frequently predicting the modal happiness level because of the absence of useful distinguishing information (i.e., using base rate information).
 Our data do not allow us to answer this question.

-Does the random forests analysis perform better with all within-person-centered information or all raw-score information?
-We first examined whether accuracy indices were higher in machine learning models that relied on (a) within-person-centered predictors and criteria or (b) raw-score predictors and criteria (see Tables 1a-c).
-Across each machine learning algorithm, all three accuracy indices were descriptively lower in a model in which within-personcentered acoustic features were used as predictors and within-person-centered happiness reports were used as criteria (e.g., for random forests models, accuracy = 53%, CI = [50% to 56%]; r =.05, CI = [-.04 to .17]; $\kappa = .02$ , CI = [-.21 to .05]) compared to primary model (e.g., for random forests models, accuracy = 56%, CI = [50% to 61%]; r = .13, CI = [.001 to .26]; $\kappa = .12$ , CI = [.05 to .20]).
+Does the random forests analysis perform better with all within-person-centered information or all raw score information?
+We next examined whether accuracy indices were higher in machine learning models that relied on (a) within-person-centered predictors and criteria or (b) raw score predictors and criteria (see Tables 1-3).
+Across each machine learning algorithm, all three accuracy indices were descriptively lower in a model in which within-person-centered acoustic features were used as predictors and within-person-centered happiness reports were used as criteria (e.g., for random forests models, accuracy = 53%, CI [50%, 56%];